Termination Letter to Employee for Breach of Policies with Cause Termination Fill out the template

 The employer may put in place workplace policies for the safety of employees or specific policies consistent with legislation such as workplace harassment policies.
 If an employee breaches a workplace policy after the employer has advised the employee to respect the protocols, then the employer may terminate the employee for cause as a result of disobeying the policies.

-The employer or a person of authority such as human resources or a supervisor will send this letter to the last known address of the employee, to their email address, or by any means of delivering the letter to the employee.
+After the letter is ready, the employer or a person of authority such as human resources or a supervisor will send this letter to the last known address of the employee, to their email address, or by any means of delivering the letter to the employee.
 This will advise the employee that they are being terminated for breaching workplace policies.

 The employer should keep a copy of this letter in the employee's file for documentation purposes.